 Who Was Charles Lindbergh?

 The Plot Against America’ explores the alternate history of our world in which fascism took over the country after Roosevelt’s loss of the presidency to Charles Lindbergh.
 The show, which seems eerily familiar in current times, focuses on the wave of hatred that takes over America and turns it into yet another hell for the Jewish community.
-While it chills one to think of such possibility, several questions also arise, the first of which is, who is this man that defeated FDR?
+While it chills one to think of such a possibility, several questions also arise, the first of which is, who is this man who defeated FDR?
 Was Charles Lindbergh real or a figment of Philip Roth’s imagination?
 Let’s find out.

 The Kidnapping of Charles Lindbergh Jr.

-On the evening of March 1, 1932, Lindbergh Jr, a 20-month-child, was abducted from his crib, and two months later, his body was found in the woods, a short distance from Lindbergh residence.
+On the evening of March 1, 1932, Lindbergh Jr, a 20-month-child, was abducted from his crib, and two months later, his body was found in the woods, a short distance from Lindbergh’s residence.
 Termed Crime of the Century, the case drew national attention and even led to the establishment of kidnapping as a federal law once the state lines have been crossed by the kidnapper with their victim.

 Anti-Semitism and Sympathy with Hitler

-In ‘The Plot Against America’, it is shown that despite these views, Lindbergh succeeds in winning the election.
+In ‘The Plot Against America,’ it is shown that despite these views, Lindbergh succeeds in winning the election.
 In reality, however, Lindbergh never ran for the presidency.
 In 1940, FDR was up against Wendell Willkie, the Republican candidate who was easily defeated.
 However, some Republicans had considered Lindbergh for the position, and it was the bare possibility of a man like him getting a shot at the power of being the President of America that got Roth to consider this alternate reality.

 How did Charles Lindbergh die?